gjbex/parameter-weaver/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Prerequistes
 ------------

-To install ParameterWeaver, you will need GNU make, which comes with almost any Linux or Unix distribution.
-To run ParameterWeaver, you will need the Bash shell (although an equivalent shell script for a Csh-ish shell is easy to write), as well as a Python 2 distribution, Python 2.6.x or later.
+To install parameter-weaver, you will need GNU make, which comes with almost any Linux or Unix distribution.
+To run parameter-weaver, you will need the Bash shell (although an equivalent shell script for a Csh-ish shell is easy to write), as well as a Python 2 distribution, Python 2.7.x or later.

 Installation
 ------------
 The make file in the src directory will perform the installation.
 By default, it will install in /usr/local, but you can override this, see below.
 So: